iamaartipawar/Dynamic-Website-Deployment/README.md

 ---

-## 🚀 Next Steps

-- Improve the UI to make it more responsive
-- Add more features using JavaScript
-- Connect a custom domain instead of using IP address
-- Enable HTTPS for better security
-- Explore container-based deployment like Docker
+## 📈 What Changed After This Project

+**Before:**

+- Only static websites

+**After:**

+- Understand how data is stored in database
+- Know how PHP connects with MySQL
+- Can deploy dynamic project on cloud

 ---

+## 🌱 What I Want to Do Next

+- Add login system
+- Improve UI design
+- Add validation
+- Store password securely
+- Try domain + HTTPS

+---

 ## 📝 Final Thoughts

-This project gave me practical experience of deploying a static website on AWS EC2.
-I got to work with Nginx, Linux environment, and basic scripting.
-It helped me understand how real websites are hosted and managed on a server.
+This is my first dynamic project where I worked with backend and database.

+It is simple, but it helped me understand how real websites handle user data.

+🚀 Good step forward for me in web development